Chanchal-D/ai-agents-for-beginners/08-multi-agent/README.md

 - **Security agent**: This agent represents the security process and is responsible for ensuring the security of the refund process.
 - **Quality agent**: This agent represents the quality process and is responsible for ensuring the quality of the refund process.

 There's quite a few agents listed previously both for the specific refund process but also for the general agents that can be used in other parts of your business.
-Hopefully this gives you an idea on how you can decide on which agents to use in your multi agent system.
+Hopefully this gives you an idea on how you can decide on which agents to use in your multi-agent system.

 ## Assignment